Callide Power Station

 Callide Power Station is an electricity generator at Mount Murchison, Shire of Banana, Queensland, Australia.
 It is coal-powered with four steam turbines with a combined generation capacity of 1,544 megawatts (MW) of electricity.
 Callide A was commissioned in 1965, refurbished in 1998 and decommissioned in 2015/16.

 CS Energy owns 100 per cent of Callide A and Callide B, and owns Callide C in a 50/50 joint venture with IG Power.
 The coal for Callide comes from the nearby Callide Coalfields and water from the Awoonga dam and Stag Creek Pipeline.

 History

 In November 2022 all four units at the coal-fired Callide Power Station were not operating after a structural failure at the cooling plant brought the C3 unit offline, and later on the B2 unit tripped during scheduled testing, followed by the last unit, B1, also tripping.

-In 2024, Liberal Party opposition leader Peter Dutton said he intends, if elected, to build one of seven government-owned nuclear power plants on this site, to be operational by 2035–2037.
+In 2024, Liberal Party opposition leader Peter Dutton said he intended, if elected, to build one of seven government-owned nuclear power plants on this site, to be operational by 2035–2037.